Below are the most frequent questions on the subject. Click on the question to read the answer.

 To reduce energy costs, it is required you use windows and doors that have excellent thermal performance in both winter and summer.
 These assessments must be developed taking into account the location, exposure and use of the building.

 To evaluate the thermal insulation of a window, the elements to be taken into account are the values of its overall thermal transmittance Uw and that of the transmittance of the insulating glass Ug.
-The lower are these numbers, the better the performance will be (PDF N. 2 - UNI EN ISO 10077 Standard).
+The lower are these numbers, the better the performance will be (PDF N. 2 – European Standard EN ISO 10077).